A Basildon Chronology|

 reverted back to its original name.
 Mr. & Mrs. Gerry and Joan Stovell were the first publicans.

 15th Century farmhouse Laindon Hall in Church Hill destroyed by fire.
+The building was empty at

 Prime Minister of the day, Sir Alec Douglas-Home visits Basildon town centre.
 He was escorted